Tips on keeping remote workers safe whilst working

 Above all it is obvious that one of the most crucial aspects is knowing where your employees are.
 Rather than relying on manual reporting systems, many organisations are now making use of the latest technology to monitor where and when their remote employees are working.

-A time management system such as uAttend can help with the company’s safety responsibilities. uAttend is a cloud-based employee management system which automates the collection and processing of time and attendance data.
+A time management system such as uAttend can help with the company’s safety responsibilities. uAttend is a cloud-based time and attendance system which automates the collection and processing of time and attendance data.
 There is also the option for phone clocking and a free smartphone clocking app for clocking in from remote or dispersed sites.
 Businesses with employees working on remote sites find phone and smartphone app clocking particularly useful and cost-effective.
 Organisations using uAttend phone clocking include cleaning, on-site maintenance companies and carers making home or other site visits.
 Using such a system is a practical and do-able solution for the basic steps you need to take to keep your staff safe.